grange85/ahfow-www/_posts/2023-12-08-my-record-collection-quiz-1.md

 {% ahfowimage "https://media.fullofwishes.co.uk/00-misc/my-record-collection/my-record-collection-singles.jpg" "A shelf of singles" %}

-So - here are twenty questions, the answers to all of them can be found in the [my record collection](/category/my-record-collection/) series of posts, some will be easy to track down the answers to, others might require a bit of _lateral thinking_ or _legwork_ - there will be a prize for the person with the most correct answers.
+So - here are twenty questions, the answers to all of them can be found in the [my record collection](/category/my-record-collection/) series of posts, some will be easy to track down the answers to, others might require a bit of _lateral thinking_ or _legwork_ - there will be a fabulous prize for the person with the most correct answers (see the picture below).

 Here are the questions if you want to do some research, and then [head over here to fill in your answers](https://forms.gle/oU2JoyUa6vChDhaJ6).